Red Sox Vs. Astros Lineup: Rafael Devers Returns For Must-Win ALDS Game 3

 The Boston Red Sox’s backs officially are against the wall.

-The Red Sox face a must-win situation at Fenway Park on Sunday afternoon in Game 3 of the American League Division Series against the Houston Astros.
+The Red Sox face a must-win situation at Fenway Park on Sunday afternoon in Game 3 of their American League Division Series against the Houston Astros.
 Boston dropped Games 1 and 2 in Houston by a combined score of 16-4 to extend its postseason losing streak to five games, and needs a victory in its first home playoff game to keep its season alive.

-Rookie Rafeal Devers is back in the lineup after sitting out Game 2, batting seventh and playing third base in place of Deven Marrero.
+Rookie Rafael Devers is back in the lineup after sitting out Game 2, batting seventh and playing third base in place of Deven Marrero.
 Mitch Moreland also returns to action at first base, as Hanley Ramirez bats sixth and takes over designated hitter duties from Chris Young.

 Sandy Leon will bat eighth and do the catching for Game 3 starter Doug Fister, who had plenty of ups and downs this season but has enjoyed considerable postseason success in his career.
 The 33-year-old veteran is 4-2 with a 2.60 ERA across nine playoff appearances, and his teams are 7-1 in in his eight postseason starts.